Search

 Back to top

-• UV radiation in a welding arc will burn unprotected skin just like UV radiation in sunlight.
-This hazard is true for direct exposure to UV radiation as well as radiation that is reflected from metal surfaces, walls, and ceilings.
+• UV radiation in a welding arc will burn unprotected skin, just like UV radiation in sunlight.
+This hazard applies to direct exposure to UV radiation as well as radiation reflected from metal surfaces, walls, and ceilings.
 Surface finishes and certain paint colours can reduce the amount of UV radiation that is reflected.

 • Long-term exposure to UV radiation can cause skin cancer.